Eatham532/Software-Engineering-HSC-Textbook/docs/Year12/SoftwareEngineeringProject/Chapter-24-Research-and-planning/Section-05-Social-ethical-and-communication-issues/index.md

 ## Why it matters

-!!! builds-on "Builds on"
-    This section builds on [24.4 Project management tools and Gantt](../Section-04-Project-management-tools-and-Gantt/index.md).

 Software engineering projects involve diverse stakeholders with different needs, perspectives, and levels of technical understanding.
 Effective communication, ethical consideration, and stakeholder engagement are critical for project success and ensuring that technology serves people appropriately.
 Poor communication can lead to failed projects, while ethical oversights can cause harm to individuals and communities.
 Understanding these social dimensions helps engineers build solutions that are both technically sound and socially responsible.